Learning goals

 The Red River Resistance (also known as the Red River Rebellion) was an uprising from 1869-1870 in the Red River Colony.
 In 1869, the Hudson’s Bay Company sold Rupert’s Land to the Dominion of Canada for $1.5 million.
 The amount of land in this transaction amounted to almost seven million acres, all without consulting Indigenous Peoples.

-A map of historic Canada in 1870, including the newly-created province of Manitoba, as well as Upper Canada (now part of Ontario), Lower Canada (now part of Quebec) and the large area called Rupert's Land, which contained everything north of Manitoba, Upper Canada and Lower Canada.
-The route of the politicians and military personnel sent from Upper Canada to Manitoba to suppress the Métis resistance is marked with arrows, following a path from the labelled towns of Toronto, Collingwood, across the Great Lakes to Thunder Bay, through the Dawson Road trail and finally reaching Fort Garry.
+A map of historic Canada in 1870, including the newly-created province of Manitoba, as well as Ontario (formerly Upper Canada), Quebec (formerly Lower Canada) and the large area called Northwest Territories (formerly Rupert's Land), which contained everything north of Manitoba, Ontario, and Quebec.
+The route of the politicians and military personnel sent from Ontario to Manitoba to suppress the Métis resistance is marked with arrows, following a path from the labelled towns of Toronto, Collingwood, across the Great Lakes to Thunder Bay, through the Dawson Road trail and finally reaching Fort Garry.

 Press the following tabs to find out more.

-The Canadian government appointed English-speaking Governor William McDougall to govern the area, which today is known as Manitoba.
-The Métis were surprised by this transfer of their homeland and felt that the Hudson’s Bay Company did not possess the right to sell their territory without consultation or consent.
-The Métis were Roman Catholic and spoke French and many feared that their language and religion would soon be replaced.
-They were concerned that their traditional ways of life would be destroyed.
+The Canadian government appointed William McDougall, an English-speaker, to govern the area now known as Manitoba.
+The Métis believed the Hudson’s Bay Company did not have the right to sell their land without asking them or getting their consent.
+The Métis people were Roman Catholic and spoke French.
+Many feared that their language, religion, and way of life would be taken away.
+They worried that new laws and settlers would destroy their traditions and culture.

-The provisional government, which was made up of both English and French Métis created a list of rights.
-The list included the request for bilingual schools, that the Métis would have the right to elect their own government and that English and French would be spoken and used equally.
-These requests were presented to the Canadian government.
+The provisional government included both English and French speaking Métis.
+Together, they created a list of rights.
+These included bilingual schools, the right to elect their own government, and equal use of the English and French languages.
+These demands were sent to the Canadian government.

-In 1870, the Parliament of Canada passed the Manitoba Act and Manitoba became Canada’s fifth province, although the government did not recognize Louis Riel and the Métis as its founders.
-The entry of Manitoba into Confederation soon saw an influx of Ontarian and French-Canadian settlers who soon outnumbered the Métis.
+In 1870, the Manitoba Act was passed, and Manitoba became Canada’s fifth province.
+However, the government did not recognize Louis Riel or the Métis as the founders of the province.

 Reading Time